New Zealand Wind Day -22 february

 As June is in the middle of winter we thought, in addition to recognising the global event, we would create our own NZ Wind Day in summer to celebrate wind energy in New Zealand.

-Today is our first NZ Wind Day.
-We’re starting small and launching with a competition in a number of schools close to some of our members’ wind farms.
+The 22 February was our first NZ Wind Day.
+We started small and launched a competition in a number of school’s close to some of our members’ wind farms.

 For 2018 we’ll be looking to celebrate NZ Wind Day with more activity and involving more New Zealanders in sharing the positive contribution wind energy can make to our future.